 Coronavirus and Vaccine Information

 Council on Aging is working with partners in our community to help older adults get vaccinated against COVID-19.
 Individuals who need assistance navigating online registration systems or finding vaccine providers in their community may contact us for assistance.
 We are doing our best to connect older adults to the latest information and resources regarding vaccine availability in their community.
-Information about the vaccine is changing rapidly and it is difficult to keep up - even for our staff.
-We ask for your patience as the number of calls to our call center has drastically increased and we are doing our best to navigate a rapidly changing situation.
 On this page, we have compiled relevant information and resources to provide the latest factual information about the vaccine and Ohio's vaccination program.
-Please check back often for updates.

 Transportation assistance for COVID-19 vaccine appointments

-Older adults who need assistance getting to their vaccine appointmetn can contact Council on Aging for assistance.
-Using COA's network of transportation providers, we can coordinate and provide appropriate transportation for older age 60 and older who are unable to get to a vaccination site.
+Older adults who need assistance getting to their vaccine appointment can contact Council on Aging for assistance.
+Using COA's network of transportation providers, we can coordinate and provide appropriate transportation for older adults age 60 and older who are unable to get to a vaccination site.

 - Vaccine providers that need to schedule transportation for patients - click here for more information